MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Introduction

-We demonstrate this framework on sequential target acquisition and selection tasks, for which biomechanical RL simulations have been extensively validated~\cite{fischer2021reinforcement, ikkala_breathing_2022, moon_real-time_2024, fischer_sim2vr_2024, miazga2025increasing}, and report on a hands-on workshop with 12 HCI researchers and practitioners.
-We find that by collapsing the time and expertise barriers, \textit{MyoInteract} transforms a days-long expert endeavour into an accessible, hour-scale workflow.
-This work \textbf{contributes}: \begin{enumerate} \item \textbf{\textit{MyoInteract}}, a framework for fast prototyping of biomechanical HCI tasks that enables the configuration, simulation, and evaluation of interaction movements in less than an hour.
+This work \textbf{contributes}: \begin{enumerate} \item \textbf{\textit{MyoInteract}}, a framework for fast prototyping of biomechanical target selection HCI tasks that enables the configuration, simulation, and evaluation of interaction movements in less than an hour.
 The open-source code is available at \url{https://github.com/MyoInteract/MyoInteract}. \item \textbf{Findings} from a workshop with 12 HCI researchers, yielding empirical insights that the framework allows biomechanical RL novices to successfully deploy biomechanical user simulations, and providing suggestions for designing biomechanical user simulation tools. \end{enumerate} The remainder of the paper situates this work in related literature (Section~\ref{sec:related-work}), illustrates our design rationale (Section \ref{sec:design_rationale}), describes the framework and interface (Section~\ref{sec:our-methods}), shows demonstrations and performance analyses (Section~\ref{sec:demonstrations}), presents findings from the workshop evaluation (Section~\ref{sec:workshop-evaluation}), and concludes with a reflection on the opportunities and limitations of biomechanical simulations for HCI and tangible next steps to increase the validity and scope of computational user simulations (Section~\ref{sec:discussion}).